 Let’s dive into how to use this feature with the NATS CLI.

-command allows you to temporarily suspend a consumer.
+The nats consumer pause command allows you to temporarily suspend a consumer.
 Here’s the basic syntax:

 nats consumer pause [<flags>] [<stream>] [<consumer>] [<until>]Command Arguments